Collab-Hub-io/Collab-Hub-ESP32/README.md

 # Arduino or PlatformIO unable to connect to your ESP32 Board?

-Your computer might be able to recognize your board.
+Your computer might have trouble recognizing your board.
 Double check the following:

 1. _Not all cables are created equal_.
 Make sure the ESP32 board is connected to your computer through a data cable, as some cables are just charging cables and may not have their data nodes connected.
 2. If you're on a Mac, you might need to install drivers: